 An environment where you aren't sweating bullets when daycare calls and your child is sick (well most of the time...you might have the flu...get that checked out).
 A place where you can take your infant on a stroller ride at lunch to give yourself a break and feel like you get to still have an active role in his day.
 Managers who understand that if you have to leave a little early for a doctor's appointment, you will log in at night to make up your work.
 A give and take that, as a parent, is worth its weight in gold.
 Respect, understanding and a true work/life balance.
 So once again, I am combining my passions, now from work and home.

 With the arrival of the boys (and as a woman with plenty to say), I started a personal blog to chronicle their journeys into and on this earth.
 It was a hobby.
 A digital scrapbook to relay information to family members so I didn't have to repeat myself.
 But as I blogged about our issues, celebrations and general day-to-day musings, I found my focus growing beyond that.
 Blogging to help others was a NEW passion.
 I found family and friends emailing a link to their friend in need.
 Strangers emailing me "Thank you.
 This is just what I needed to hear.
 I didn't realize it was this hard."
 I started to think about what helped me gain confidence as a mother.
 Where did I get the knowledge I have?
 Well, a lot came from right here at SAS.
 Classes to help me learn ways to juggle work-life balance.
 A healthcare center within walking distance of my office so I don't have the added worry of missing more work.
 A cafeteria where I can grab dinner for my family in a pinch.
-Some days, I don't know how I would have survived had I NOT worked here.
+Some days are hard, I don't know how I would have survived had I NOT worked here.
 Resource after resource at my disposal, all while I work.

 It was then I decided to start giving back what they had given me.
 I wanted to shout my work/life balance from the rooftops.
 I wanted every mom coming to work to feel as empowered as I did.
 I immediately signed up as "nursing buddy" with the healthcare center.
 I put my name, blog, email and phone number out there for anyone.
 I wanted to help.
 I proposed lunches to new or soon-to-be new moms to talk about transitioning to work.
 I volunteered for panels with the Work/Life group to talk to new parents.
 I answered questions on the parent listserv.
 I even started to be a contributing blogger at a site just for working moms.